+High Level Aim Increase in Gaelic's presence in arts and culture events and resources.
+Proposed Outcome Dundee should 'play to its strengths' by increasing the presence of Gaelic as part of the city's well established reputation for arts and culture.
+Current Practice A programme of Gaelic Sunday lunchtime concerts, featuring musicians and singers from around Scotland, has proven popular and is now on its third series of six concerts each time.
+Over the lifetime of the first Gaelic Language Plan, there was an increase in Gaelic resources held in the libraries which are run on the Council's behalf by Leisure and Culture Dundee.
+This included not only language learning materials, but also fiction and children's books.
+Actions Required Action - Continue the programme of Gaelic concerts, taking account of the comment during consultation that different days of the week should be considered, and consider other opportunities to host Gaelic bands at events in the city.
+Target Date - Over the lifetime of the plan Responsibility - Leisure and Culture Dundee Action - Facilitate online study for any secondary pupil who wishes to study Gaelic as a subject Target Date - Over the lifetime of the plan Responsibility - Children and Families

+Actions Required

-Actions Required Action - Continue to promote the work of Dundee Gaelic Choir and seek to extend its connections to the Council eg through collaborative projects with schools.
+Action - Continue to promote the work of Dundee Gaelic Choir and explore options to extend its connections to the Council eg by exploring the possibility of collaborative projects with schools.

-Target Date - From 2022 and ongoing
+Target Date - Over the lifetime of the plan

 Responsibility - Chief Executive's Service/Children and Families

-Action - Work with Leisure and Culture Dundee to host an exhibition in McManus Galleries or Central Library on a topic which features Gaelic, and to host book or poetry readings in Gaelic and English.
+Action - Encourage Leisure and Culture Dundee to host an exhibition in McManus Galleries or Central Library on a topic which features Gaelic, and to host book or poetry readings in Gaelic and English.

-Target Date - 2022
+Target Date - Over the lifetime of the plan

 Responsibility - Chief Executive's Service/Children and Families

 Action - Work with Leisure and Culture Dundee to feature Gaelic in annual events such as Local History Week and National Book Week.

-Target Date - 2022

-Responsibility - Leisure and Culture Dundee
+Target Date - Over the lifetime of the plan Responsibility - Leisure and Culture Dundee

 Action - Ask Leisure and Culture Dundee to add a page to their website listing Gaelic resources available at Central Library

-Target Date - From 2021 and ongoing
+Target Date - From 2021

 Responsibility - Leisure and Culture Dundee

-Action - Work with Dundee Contemporary Arts to promote the showing of Gaelic films
+Action - Explore with Dundee Contemporary Arts the possibility of showing Gaelic films

-Target Date - From 2021 and ongoing
+Target Date - From 2021

 Responsibility - Chief Executive's Service

-Action - Organise a Gaelic Day, with opportunities for language taster sessions, storytelling, place name sessions, nature-based activities, etc.
+Action - Explore ideas for further events.
+At the focus group mentioned earlier in the consultation section, other kinds of events were discussed such as a regular PopUp Gàidhealtachd, meetings of a Gaelic reading group and a - perhaps annual - Gaelic Language Day, with language taster sessions, grammar workshops for learners, discussions on strategies for raising bilingual children, musical performances and FilmG screenings Another idea suggested during consultation was to have a mural featuring Gaelic songs or poetry.
+These ideas will be explored and work will be done to signpost anyone attending Gaelic-related cultural events to opportunities for Gaelic learning

-Target Date - During 2021
+Target Date - From 2021

 Responsibility - Chief Executive's Service